Epcot International Flower & Garden Festival: 2016

 The 2016 festival introduced a Huey, Dewey, and Louie topiary, a Ranger Mickey Mouse topiary to celebrate the National Park Service centennial, Floral Sun garden, and the “Fab Five” play garden.

 2017

 The 2017 festival introduced a Figment topiary, re-imagined princess topiaries and a re-imagined Cars garden, as well as a new front entrance topiary.

 2019

 2019 brought the expansion of the popular Garden Rocks concerts to nightly as well as a brand new set of topiaries (Bo Peep and her Sheep) celebrating Toy Story 4.

 2020

 The COVID-19 pandemic caused the festival to go on hiatus until 2022.

+2022

+It featured Snow White and the re-imagined Seven Dwarfs from Walt Disney Animation Studios' Snow White and the Seven Dwarfs and Lumiere and Cogsworth from Walt Disney Animation Studios' Beauty and the Beast.

+2023

+It featured Mirabel Madrigal, Antonio Madrigal, Isabella Madrigal and Luisa Madrigal from Walt Disney Animation Studios' Encanto and Tiana from Walt Disney Animation Studios' The Princess and the Frog.